Crisis Communications in the Age of COVID-19

 - What is the impact of NOT saying these things?

-Proactively developing crisis communications messaging for various scenarios is an important way to get ahead of any crisis situation.
+Proactively developing crisis communications messaging for various scenarios will help get ahead of any crisis situation.
 Think about the most important messages to relay to your intended audiences and what content you should create to disseminate it.
-Your spokespeople should then be trained with the materials developed, ensuring they are equipped for likely situations that may ensue.
+Your spokespeople should be trained with the developed materials, ensuring they are equipped for likely situations.

 2. Identify your response team